Hello! I’m Sarah.

 I still see my Counsellor and my other supports.
 I look forward to my time with them, discovering more about myself, learning and growing.
 It’s fantastic knowing they are part of my team.

 There are no selection criteria boxes for seeking support.
-Please, never compare your experiences to anyone else’s.
-This is harmful to you and the other person involved.

 Every single person can benefit from connection.